Option 1: Organizations will take the “diet pill” strategy

-But, there is always Diet Pill salesman to take of these things that require energy and time to accomplish.
+But, there is always diet pill salesman to take of these things that require energy and time to accomplish.

 The technologies have both value and merit.
 However, since they are emerging tools, they are to be used in a security program and cannot be left to operate on their own.

-Humans always seek fast results.
+Humans always seek quick results.
 This will make many organizations fall for the diet pill.
 Many security programs will be developing in the near future and there will also be many companies to buy them in 2017.

 The companies would then hire consultants and would work on their ISO program for the multi-year certification.
 This trick worked for a while, but soon people realized that just having an ISO certificate doesn’t make a security program efficient.

 Although these certification programs can improve information security capabilities in a corporation, the truth is that they are more focused to make you meet their requirements.
-Their requirements are capable of hindering your organization’s capability of making an effective security system.
+These requirements are capable of hindering your organization’s capability of making an effective security system.

-According to me, these experiences of different organizations will ultimately result in decreasing adoptions of these programs and frameworks compared to what we have seen in the past.
+In my opinion, these experiences of different organizations will ultimately result in decreasing adoptions of these programs and frameworks compared to what we have seen in the past.